-Remote working arrangements must be agreed in advance by your line manager.
-You should also agree in advance what work you will do and arrangements for regular liaison and updates, (including method of communication and how often).
+> Keep in touch with your line manager and agree what work you will do and arrangements for regular liaison and updates (including method of communication and how often).

 During this unprecedented period, the University will need to focus available staffing on its core functions to ensure that students continue their education and for the functions of the University to remain solvent.

-The temporary move to online learning and remote working arrangements are part of the University's strategic response to the Covid-19 situation, you may need to alter your working area to facilitate this by attending on campus and/or working from home on different duties, and where required, this will involve some rapid induction.
+The move to online learning and remote working arrangements are part of the University's strategic response to the Covid-19 situation.

-To facilitate the above, car parking charges are to be waived from 16 March onwards for all staff to facilitate attendance, if needed, without reliance on public transport.
+To facilitate the above, car parking charges have been waived for staff who need to be on campus, without reliance on public transport.
 Applications for access should be made to your line manager.